Isabelle is developing a broad practice across all of Chambers’ core areas, including commercial litigation and international arbitration.

 Commodities and international trade

-- Drafted pleadings (as a pupil) and conducted research for an LCIA arbitration representing a leading commodities trading house.
+- Drafted pleadings (as a pupil) and undertook research for an LCIA arbitration representing a leading commodities trading house.
 The matter involved a contract for the sale of LNG cargo.

 Jurisdiction, conflicts and enforcement

-- Eternity Sky Investments Ltd v Zhang [2023] EWHC 1964 (Comm): assisted (as a pupil) with research and written submissions opposing a challenge to an arbitral award on grounds of public policy.
+- Eternity Sky Investments Ltd v Zhang [2023] EWHC 1964 (Comm): (as a pupil) assisted David Lewis KC with research and written submissions opposing a challenge to an arbitral award on grounds of public policy.
 The court considered a novel point about whether the enforcement of a Hong Kong arbitral award under the New York Convention could be set aside on the basis that the arbitration/applicable law clause in the underlying contract breached UK statutory consumer legislation.

 - Drafted a skeleton argument (as a pupil) in a Part 11 jurisdiction challenge relating to a claim made under a reinsurance contract.